hmede-salem/Chat-App/README.md

 2 - Client side:
 -> open frontend/login/login.html .
--> press on Go ive in the bottom right of the VScode.
+-> press on Go live in the bottom right of the VScode.

 3 - DB (mongoDB):